 Accelerate Learning Programs: The Readington Township School District has designed summer tutoring programs for eligible students to receive skill building with direct instruction from a teacher.
-The district now also offers an after-school, in-person program during as well as a one-on-one virtual tutoring program through Littera (an online 1:1 literacy program) the 2022-2023 academic year.
+The district now also offers an after-school, in-person program during as well as a one-on-one virtual tutoring program the 2022-2023 academic year.
 The district is currently designing a club program like STEM or Reader's Theater to attract more student participants in after-school math and literacy tutoring.
 These programs are designed to target the specific needs of students who are struggling academically in the areas of Math and English/Language Arts.
 This program will be paid for through ESSER 3/ARP.